Skip to content

 Vendor and supply-chain risk

-Each external script is matched against an internal database of 194 known vendors — analytics, payments, CDN, A/B testing, chat, tag managers, consent platforms, customer-data platforms.
-Unknown domains are weighed for typosquatting against the trusted set.
+Each external script is matched against a curated database of known vendors — analytics, payments, CDN, A/B testing, chat, tag managers, consent platforms, customer-data platforms.
+Unknown domains are checked for look-alike or impersonating names against the trusted set.
 New fourth-party loads (a known vendor that begins pulling in a previously unseen third party) are surfaced explicitly, because that is the classic compromise path.

 Security header drift